 Frisco Independent School District

-AFrisco ISD is one of the fastest-growing school districts in the nation, serving approximately 70,000 students in the booming suburb of Frisco and surrounding areas.
+Frisco ISD is one of the fastest-growing school districts in the nation, serving approximately 65,000 students in the booming suburb of Frisco and surrounding areas.
 The district has opened numerous new campuses over the past decade to keep pace with explosive population growth, and it consistently earns top ratings from the Texas Education Agency.
 Frisco ISD is known for its modern facilities, strong STEM programs, competitive athletics, and a culture of academic excellence that attracts families relocating to the DFW metroplex from across the country.

 Top Schools